willnorris/willnorris.com-wordpress/public/wordpress-content/plugins/wp-super-cache/readme.txt

 = How should I best use the utm_source tracking tools in Google Analytics with this plugin? =

 That tracking adds a query string to each url linked from various sources like Twitter and feedreaders.
 Unfortunately it stops pages being supercached.
 See [Joost's comment here](http://ocaoimh.ie/remove-unused-utmsource-urls/#comment-672813) for how to turn it into an anchor tag which can be supercached.

+= The plugin complains that wp-content is writable! htdocs is writable! =

+It's not good when the web server can write to these directories but sometimes shared hosting accounts are set up in this way to make administration easier.
+Use `chmod 755 directory` to fix the permissions or find the permissions section of your ftp client.
+This [Google search](http://www.google.ie/search?sourceid=chrome&ie=UTF-8&q=ftp+fix+directory+permissions+755) will lead you to more information on this topic.
+Unfortunately some hosts require that those directories be writable.
+If that's the case just ignore this warning.

+= How do I delete the WP_CACHE define from wp-config.php? =

+Load your desktop ftp client and connect to your site.
+Navigate to the root (or the directory below it) of your site where you'll find wp-config.php.
+Download that file and edit it in a text editor.
+Delete the line `define( 'WP_CACHE', true );` and save the file.
+Now upload it, overwriting the wp-config.php on your server.

+= How do I delete the Super Cache rules from the .htaccess file? =

+Load your desktop ftp client and connect to your site.
+You may need to enable "Show hidden files" in the preferences of the ftp client.
+Navigate to the root of your site where you'll find the .htaccess file.
+Download that file and edit it in a text editor.
+Delete the lines between "# BEGIN WPSuperCache" and "# END WPSuperCache" and save the file.
+Now upload it, overwriting the .htaccess file on your server.

 = Troubleshooting =